Wednesday, September 30, 2015

 Frank and Dean(s): CCSU Deans Michael Alfano (Education and Professional Studies),

-The last four Presidents of Central Connecticut State University (Jack Miller, Robert Aebersold, Richard Judd, and Merle Harris)
+The last five Presidents of Central Connecticut State University (Zulma Toro, Jack Miller, Robert Aebersold (acting), Richard Judd, and Merle Harris (acting)

 Saturday, September 12, 2015